intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 advocates promotes interoperability in the short term, but can negatively affect interoperability over time.

-This document defines active protocol maintenance, an alternative to the robustness principle that allows interoperability in the long term.
+This document describes how active protocol maintenance, an alternative to the robustness principle, better enables interoperability in the long term.
 By evolving specifications and implementations, it is possible to reduce ambiguity over time and create a healthy ecosystem.